Term 4 Week 6 2024 Newsletter

 Catholic Schools Athletics Carnival

-On Tuesday, 5 November, our school participated in the highly anticipated Catholic Schools Athletics Carnival at the SA Athletics Stadium, Mile End.
+On Tuesday November 5 November 2024, our school participated in the highly anticipated Catholic Schools Athletics Carnival at the SA Athletics Stadium, Mile End.
 Competing in Section 6 against a strong field of other metropolitan schools, our students showed incredible determination and sportsmanship throughout the day.

 We sent 32 students from Years 3 to 6, who enthusiastically participated in a variety of track and field events, including sprints, long jump, shot put, and relays.
 The competition was fierce, but our students rose to the occasion, with many achieving excellent results in their events.

-OLQP Sports Assembly Thursday 28 November
+Sports Assembly Thursday 28 November

 It is also a time to show our appreciation for the incredible support of our parent volunteer coaches, who generously gave their time and expertise to guide and mentor our teams.